babelouest/glewlwyd/docs/INSTALL.md

 #### Built-in scope values

-If you want to use a different name for admin scope (default is `g_admin`), or the profile scope (default is `g_profile`), you must update the init script with your own value before running it, change the lines below line 338 accordingly.
+If you want to use a different name for admin scope (default is `g_admin`), or the profile scope (default is `g_profile`), you must update the init script with your own value before running it, change the lines below accordingly.

 #### Administrator user